AnneJ17/android-cheat-sheet/README.md

   When we register the Observer in our Activity, we need to override the method onChanged().
 The method onChanged() would get trigger whenever the LiveData is changed.
 Thus in the onChanged(), we can update the changed LiveData onto the View.

-* **Data Binding **
+* **Data Binding**

   Bind UI components in your layouts to data sources in your app using a declarative format.
+Data Binding is the process that establishes a connection between the UI and business logic.
+When the data changes it's vlaue, the elements that are bound to the data reflect changes automatically.

 * **MVP vs MVVM**
-  MVP - Model View Presebter: Presenter is like a bridge between the view and the model.
+  MVP - Model View Presenter: Presenter is like a bridge between the view and the model.
 There is one to one relation between the view and the presenter and therefore is tightly coupled.
+And is more verbose as each view needs a presenter.
-  MVVM - Each of the component is loosely coupled.
+  MVVM - Model View ViewModel: Each of the component is loosely coupled and follows event-driven pattern.
 VM holds the interaction between the view and the model.
 And all the business logic goes here.
-VM is lifecycle aware in which we can use live data and databinding and it is also recommended by Google.
+VM is lifecycle aware in which we can use live data and databinding and it is also recommended by Google.ViewModel doesn’t have to know anything about the View and has no reference to View classes

+* **Rules for View-ViewModel communication**
+  1. View should not have any logic in it.
+All logic for the view happens in ViewModel.
+  2. In response to events view does nothing except notifying view-model by calling a method.
+ViewModel doesn’t have to know anything about the View and has no reference to View classes.
+View does not pass any view related classes to view model.
+  3. ViewModel uses live data as the main way to communicate to view.
+  4. View can call view-model whenever it needs something.
+ViewModel can provide helper methods for the view.

+ * **Login uisng MVVM steps**

+  Two-way Data Binding allows us to bind objects in the XML layouts such that the object can send data to the layout, and vice versa.

+  1. Enable databinding to true in Gradle file and also need to add dependency for lifecycle components.
+  2. We will have a Model would hold the user’s email and password
+  2. Create a class that extends ViewModel.
+And we create LiveData object in the ViewModel and after that, connect your View to this LiveData
+  3. XML file: Databinding - the layout will be wrapped inside <layout> tag and inside the <data> tag will provide the viewmodel path for "type".
+It takes input from the UI using DataBinding “@=”, stores it in LiveData and displays back on the UI.
+ViewModel binds the data to the View.
+  4. Activity - With DataBinding, the ActivityMainBinding class is auto-generated from the layout.
+We get the view model by doing something like ViewModelProviders.of(this).get(LoginViewModel.class); in the Observer we can override the onChanged() method

 * **How to use Retrofit and coroutines to make network calls and how we use it in MVVM **Model** All your data goes in this layer; **Viewmodel** contains the business logic; **View** - Activities, fragments, layouts